Banner

 Research

 We are actively pursuing new agents to treat sickle cell disease as well as new approaches to alleviate the physical and emotional suffering.
-Our goal, in partnership with prominent scientists at the Albert Einstein College of Medicine, is to find new cures for sickle cell disease.
-Our patients have the opportunity to be actively involved in federally funded national clinical trials to explore new treatment methods.
-These include new anti-adhesive and anti-inflammatory therapies for the treatment of pain crises, stroke prevention, strategies for improved adherence to medication and transition to adult care.
-We are dedicated to ensuring that our patients receive the best standard of care and utilize robust and ongoing quality improvement interventions.
-By working with our colleagues at the Center for Health Data Innovations we also incorporate machine learning into our algorithms to optimize care delivery.
+Our goal, in partnership with prominent scientists at the Albert Einstein College of Medicine and pharmaceutical industries, is to find new treatments for sickle cell disease.
+Our patients have the opportunity to be actively involved in industry sponsored and federally funded national clinical trials to explore new treatment methods.
+These include strategies for improved adherence to medication and transition to adult care.
+We are dedicated to ensuring that our patients receive the highest standard of care by utilizing robust and ongoing quality improvement interventions.
+By working with our colleagues at the Center for Health Data Innovations we are studying how to incorporate machine learning into our algorithms to optimize care delivery.
+We are members of the National Alliance of Sickle Cell Centers and the American Society of Hematology Research Collaborative to further the understanding of how to best care for children with sickle cell disease.

 Our Team

 CHAM provides comprehensive, compassionate, multimodal and individualized care to over 600 children with sickle cell anemia.
-A team of dedicated hematologists, pain specialists, nurses, social workers, psychologists and child life therapists work closely together to bring innovative care to each of our patients from birth through adulthood.
-We invite you to meet our team of experts:
+A team of dedicated hematologists, pain specialists, nurse practitioners, nurses, social workers, psychologists, and child life therapists works closely together to bring innovative care to each of our patients from birth through adulthood.

 Director, Pediatric Sickle Cell Program